-The diaphragm is a small, round silicone cap worn inside the vagina to cover the cervix (the entrance to the cervix).
-When a man ejaculates during vaginal sex, the diaphragm provides a barrier to stop the sperm entering the uterus.
+The diaphragm is a round silicone cap worn inside the vagina to cover the cervix (the entrance to the uterus).
+When ejaculation occurs during vaginal sex, the diaphragm provides a barrier to stop the sperm entering the uterus.
 After sex, the diaphragm must be left in place for at least six hours.

 For a diaphragm to work it needs to fit properly, be put in correctly and be used every time you have sex.
+When used correctly, the diaphragm is about 82-86% effective at preventing pregnancy.